hsuonsivu/hsupublic/3d-models/README.md

 The frames are cheap enough that you can permanently store the strips in the frame.
-At the current filament prices they cost approximately 2 euro per piece.
+At the current filament prices they cost approximately 2 euro per piece as printed, using about 100g of filament.
 I use plastic binder pockets to store the frames.

 The clips and film hole knobs require accurate printer.
 When using a new frame, it seems to be better to install covers without film first to make sure that all clips are ok and there are no strings etc which would show in the final scan.
-The hole knobs are the hardest thing to get right, as they are small and printers tend to make small towerlike knobs misshaped.
+The film hole knobs are the hardest thing to get right, as they are small and printers tend to make small towerlike knobs misshaped.
 It may be that clips require tuning for various printers as well.

 There are multiple options in the beginning of the file for debugging.

-Possible future improvements could be tuning the knobs to more accurately keep the film positioned and straight.
+Possible future improvements could be tuning the film hole knobs to more accurately keep the film positioned and straight.
 Older films or negatives are often curved.
 I did try to use frame separators to make sure that the film is as flat as possible, but frame separatos are not